pauliustumosa/money/doc/Introduction.rst

 Implement a reusable Money class in PHP, using all the best practices and taking care of all the subtle intricacies of handling money.
-I hope to add a lot more features, such as dealing with major units and subunits in currencies, currency conversion, string formatting and parsing, ...
+I hope to add a lot more features, such as dealing with major units and subunits in currencies, currency conversion, string formatting and parsing.
-Other ideas include integration with Doctrine2, which should make it easier to store money in a database transparently.